nvoynov/punch/README.md

 end
 ```

+Your new service being just "punched" is not ready to run because you need basic Service first (`class SignUp < Service`).
+The ["Punch Basics"](#punch-basics) section will explain the situation with basic concepts.

 ### "punch entity"

 The `$punch entity NAME [PARAM] [PARAM]..` command follows the same principles, but its default template also generates `attr_reader` for parameters.
 An example follows

 ```ruby
 module Entities

   class User < Entity
     attr_reader :login
     attr_reader :secret